saranshkarira/mirror/_posts/2018-10-2-Father-to-Son-Part-I.md

 - Adding bias in every layer is essential but if you are introducing a BatchNorm after it, you don't need one.

-- A good test of your model is by deactivating all the regularization and allow the model to overfit to the data, it tells about the capacity of the data.
+- A good test of your model is by deactivating all the regularization and allow the model to overfit to the data, it tells about the capacity of the model.
 If your model reaches well more than 99% and ideally 100%, you're good to go!

 - If the model overfits, well and good, now add all the regularizers, augmentations etc and switch to the Train+Valid split dataset.